 Ingevity Corporation price-consensus-eps-surprise-chart | Ingevity Corporation Quote

-Revenues from the Performance Chemicals division climbed around 20% year over year to $167.7 million in the quarter.
-Revenues were driven by the addition of the engineered polymers product line through the acquisition of the Capa caprolactone business and sales growth in oilfield applications.
+Revenues from the Performance Chemicals division rose around 8% year over year to $229.7 million in the quarter.
+Revenues were driven by the addition of the engineered polymers product line through the acquisition of the Capa caprolactone business.

-Revenues from the Performance Materials unit went up around 14% to $109.1 million.
-The growth was supported by sustained adoption of the company’s solutions geared to meet the U.S. EPA Tier 3 and California LEV III automotive emission regulations.
+Revenues from the Performance Materials unit went up around 28% to $123.1 million, driven by strong sales to automotive customers in China.
+The growth was also supported by strong growth in sales of the company’s solutions geared to meet the U.S. EPA Tier 3 and California LEV III automotive emission regulations.

-Shares of Ingevity have rallied 31.7% over a year, outperforming the industry’s 7.8% rise.
+Shares of Ingevity have rallied 24.6% year to date, outperforming the industry’s 20.8% rise.

 Ingevity currently carries a Zacks Rank #4 (Sell).

-Better-ranked stocks in the basic materials space include Sandstorm Gold Ltd. SAND, Flexible Solutions International Inc. FSI and Israel Chemicals Ltd. ICL.
+Better-ranked stocks worth considering in the basic materials space include Israel Chemicals Ltd. ICL, Flexible Solutions International Inc FSI and Air Products and Chemicals, Inc. APD.

-Sandstorm Gold has an expected earnings growth rate of 200% for the current year and carries a Zacks Rank #1 (Strong Buy).
-The company’s shares have gained around 9% over the past year.
+Israel Chemicals has an expected earnings growth rate of 13.5% for the current year and carries a Zacks Rank #1 (Strong Buy).
+Its shares are up roughly 8% in the past year.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

-Flexible Solutions has an expected earnings growth rate of 171.4% for the current year and carries a Zacks Rank #2 (Buy).
-Its shares have rallied roughly 108% in the past year.
+Flexible Solutions has an expected earnings growth rate of 342.9% for the current fiscal year and carries a Zacks Rank #2 (Buy).
+Its shares have surged around 151% in the past year.

-Israel Chemicals has an expected earnings growth rate of 13.5% for the current year and carries a Zacks Rank #2.
-Its shares have gained around 14% in the past year.
+Air Products has an expected earnings growth rate of 10.3% for the current fiscal year and carries a Zacks Rank #2.
+The company’s shares have gained around 39% over the past year.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report